No Contact: Searching and the Rules of Disengagement

 Pining is the subjective and emotional component of urge to search for the lost object. ~ Colin Murray Parkes.

-Getting Past Your Breakup was the first to suggest going “no contact” with your ex.
+Getting Past Your Breakup was the first program and the first book to suggest going “no contact” with your ex.
 Since that time, legitimate therapists and authors have jumped aboard the No Contact train, but NC has also been “bastardized” into a manipulation strategy for getting your ex back.
 That is ludicrous and completely against the way a healthy person behaves.
+DO NOT listen to anyone who suggests using No Contact as a way to get back at your ex.

 The NC suggestion worked for me back when the breakup of my marriage caused daily anxiety attacks and depression and reaching out to the ex was what I did.

 I was divorced in 1990 and from that point on, I have recommended to people that I worked with – usually women coming out of bad situations – that no contact was a key to healing.
 I ran volunteer groups until I graduated, in January 1995, with a Masters in Counseling Psychology.
 After that I recommended it to all my clients coming out of a bad situation.
 Even co-parents and co-workers can do it.
 It’s called “brief and business-like and only when absolutely necessary.”

 So here is the WHY it’s so difficult:

 Colin Murray Parkes was a grief expert who studied the phases of grief and the behavior of those who are grieving.
 Searching behavior often explains why people try to connect with those who have just died.
 But when the person is still out there, still “reachable,” it makes it difficult to suspend contact and simply let the searching compulsion pass without doing anything about it.
 Suspending contact is hard, but absolutely necessary.

 Parkes was one of the first to analogize human searching behaviors to that of animal species that mate for life.